Skip links

 Ilustración de los tres tipos de formatos de 'Transition Games' utilizados para hacer el estudio

-• Distance covered at high speed (≥24 km/h): The 1 vs. 1Behind format also led this indicator, with 351.72 ± 56.38 meters, showcasing its capacity to generate high-intensity efforts.
+• Distance covered at high speed (≥24 km/h): The 1 vs. 1Behind format also led this indicator, with 351.72 ± 56.38 meters, demonstrating its capacity to generate high-intensity efforts.

 • Decelerations: The 1 vs. 1Front format stood out in this aspect, reflecting the complexity of defensive actions in this configuration.

-• All formats reduced sprint and jump performance after TGs, but the 1 vs. 1Front format generated higher levels of neuromuscular fatigue.
+• All formats reduced performance in sprints and jumps after the SSGs, but the 1 vs. 1Front format induced higher levels of neuromuscular fatigue.

 Figura 4 del estudio.
 Gráfico de barras que ilustra las variaciones en las pruebas pre y post-TGs.

-• Perceived effort was higher in the formats with opposition (1 vs. 1Front and 1 vs. 1Behind), highlighting the additional cognitive load they entail.
+• Perceived exertion was higher in the formats with opposition (1 vs. 1Front and 1 vs. 1Behind), highlighting the additional cognitive load they involve.

-• The results highlight the versatility of TGs in addressing various physical and tactical objectives:
+• The results highlight the versatility of SSGs for targeting different physical and tactical objectives:

 • 1 vs. 0: Ideal for rehabilitation and explosive work without opposition.